- Pointless and Nasty Political Cartoon

 Harper wasn’t able to scrape up much more information, though he does point out helpfully that one reason the syllabic title reads like gibberish is that it is missing a syllable.
 (He doesn’t say which one, leaving us with another of those “Can you spot the difference?” puzzles.)
 And it turns out there’s an unimpeachable reason for Wingnek’s absence from the 1947 edition.
 He wasn’t the author at all; he was just one more translator.
 He’s responsible for the Kling— er, Inuinnaqtun, which wasn’t added until that second edition.
 Oh, and those Wingneks in Cambridge Bay?
 Some of them are his descendants.

 The wonky syllabics can’t be blamed on Ford either.
-He did his translation in Roman and handed off to yet another guy—the wholly uncredited Alex Stevenson—who did his best with the syllabics.
+He did his translation in Roman and handed off to yet another guy, one Alex Stevenson, who did his best with the syllabics.
 This explains much.